Safeguarding Children/Child Protection Policy

 EYFS: 3.4-3.18, 3.19, 3.21, 3.22

-At Fun Fest Holiday Club we work with children, parents, external agencies and the community to ensure the welfare and safety of children.
+At Fun Fest Holiday Club we work with children, parents, external agencies and the community to ensure the welfare and safety of children and to give them the very best start in life.
 Children have the right to be treated with respect, be helped to thrive and to be safe from any abuse in whatever form.

 Legal framework and definition of safeguarding